Hakari-Bibani/OCR/README.md

 - Google Cloud Vision OCR works well with Kurdish text without additional configuration.
 - Uploaded files are processed in-memory and stored temporarily only for OCR extraction.
-- For production deployments you should configure secure storage of secrets and evaluate Google Cloud costs.
+- For production deployments you should configure secure storage of secrets (for example Streamlit secrets or a secrets manager) and evaluate Google Cloud costs.